What is a Stakeholder in Project Management?

 • Create a method for changing things.

-• In the project organisation, make the Project Manager the main point of communication.
+• In the project organization, make the Project Manager the main

-In situations where a particular part of a project or a project as a whole is outsourced to an external agency, then such an agency becomes an external client.
-In such situations, they become a Stakeholder too.
+In situations where a particular part of a project or the project as a whole is outsourced to an external agency, such an agency becomes an external client and a Stakeholder.

 Government

-There are specific sectors/industries that are highly regulated.
-These industries need to be in constant touch with officials from the government at all levels, from local to central.
-A Project Manager in areas such as medicine, military etc has to be cognisant of this engagement.
+Specific sectors/industries are highly regulated.
+These industries must be in constant touch with government officials at all levels, from local to central.
+A Project Manager in areas such as medicine, the military, etc., has to be cognisant of this engagement.

 Subcontractors, suppliers, and contractors